oshied/directord/docs/tutorials.md

+## Install Director using Package Scripts

+This quick tutorial will show you how to install Director using nothing more than the scripts that come with it.
+The installation will follow a production like workflow and will allow director to work in a secure environment.

+{% include youtubePlayer.html id="Xy9LTjSMaPc" %}

 ## Install Director using Source Scripts

 This quick tutorial will show you how to install Director using the development script.
 This script will install Director from source which is suitable for development environments.

-{% include youtubePlayer.html id="dQw4w9WgXcQ" %}

-## Install Director using Package Scripts

-This quick tutorial will show you how to install Director using nothing more than the scripts that come with it.
-The installation will follow a production like workflow and will allow director to work in a secure environment.

-{% include youtubePlayer.html id="dQw4w9WgXcQ" %}
+{% include youtubePlayer.html id="uz8bdwV17Gc" %}

-## Install Director using a Container
+## Deploy Director using a Container

 This quick tutorial will show you how to get Director up and running within a container.
 Specifically I'll show you how to get Director running in a rootless Podman container.

-{% include youtubePlayer.html id="dQw4w9WgXcQ" %}
+{% include youtubePlayer.html id="nWtgH57PzRQ" %}

 ## Creating a Director Server Service